 Many women who have PTSD find that writing in a journal can help relieve some of the stress they are feeling from recurring flashbacks.
 Journals also give us a chance to write about what we want for our futures and how we can envision a way out from the clutches of PTSD.
 So, getting a nice journal and pen is a thoughtful gift.
 Here is one possibility to consider.

 Sometimes it’s the simplest things that can mean the most.
 Going out in the world can be a really scary, stressful place for women with PTSD.
 The disease makes us hyper-aware of our surroundings and constantly alert for signs of danger.
 It’s exhausting.

 Noises can overwhelm people with PTSD, particularly loud, sudden noises.
-Noise cancelling headphones are a nice gift because the woman you give these to can put these on and get a respite from the possibility of being jarred suddenly by such noises and experiencing a PTSD flashback.
+Noise-canceling headphones are a nice gift because the woman you give these to can put these on and get a respite from the possibility of being jarred suddenly by such noises and experiencing a PTSD flashback.

-I use .
+I use these noise-canceling headphones.
 They are a bit pricey, but the noise cancellation feature works whether or not you are playing music which I like a lot.
-That way if I’m concentrating and don’t want any noise at all, I can put these on and feel protected. these noise cancelling headphones
+That way, if I’m concentrating and don’t want any noise at all, I can put these on and feel protected.

-So, you might be surprised at how appreciative the woman in your life who has PTSD will be if you buy yourself a on PTSD and fulfill your pledge to read it and then ask her questions and talk to her with real understanding about her condition. book like this
+So, you might be surprised at how appreciative the woman in your life who has PTSD will be if you buy yourself a book like this on PTSD and fulfill your pledge to read it, and then ask her questions and talk to her with real understanding about her condition.

 People with PTSD are often trying to distract themselves from the intrusive thoughts that continuously try to invade our minds.
 These self-destructive thoughts and flashbacks can sometimes be kept at bay through the simple expediency of keeping our hands physically occupied.
 It doesn’t solve the problem, but using a fidget can lessen the stress while it is going on.